Page cover

 A guide to using the rendering debugger in Flora.

-Flora integrates with Unity’s Rendering Debugger to provide tools for visualizing and inspecting instance behavior, culling, and performance in real time.
+Flora integrates with Unity’s Rendering Debuggerarrow-up-right to provide tools for visualizing and inspecting instance behavior, culling, and performance in real time.

 Rendering Debugger tab